-This U.S. Forest Service volunteer position is an opportunity to live on the National Forest, providing public service while hosting and maintaining the 15-site Eagle Creek Campground.
-Approximately $25 reimbursement for each day served is provided for propane/gas/fuel for cooking and heating.
+This U.S. Forest Service volunteer position is an opportunity to live on the Custer-Gallatin National Forest, providing public service while hosting and maintaining the 17-site Eagle Creek Campground.
+Approximately $30 reimbursement for each day served is provided for propane/gas/fuel for cooking and heating.

 Volunteer campground hosts are front-line representatives of the United States Forest Service.
 Few Forest Service employees have as much direct daily contact with members of the public as a volunteer campground host.
 Volunteer service is greatly appreciated and critical to achieving our agency’s mission of protecting the land and serving the people!